 Gamboa tells us the next group of structures is about a half kilometer away and we can rent bikes to cover the distance or hire a tricycle taxi to peddle us there.
 One person in our group opts for the taxi while the rest of us rent bicycles that appear old but are brightly painted.

 My vibrant pink bike has the number 83 on the head tube.
-Gamboa says the numbers are so we can find our bikes among the dozens people park along the passageways as they traverse the site.
+Gamboa says the numbers are so we can find our bikes among the dozens of people who park along the passageways as they traverse the site.
 He adds it’s quite common for someone to mistake your bike for theirs, especially if they are the same color, so the numbers help.

 No, I don’t, I think to myself.

 Called a stele, (stelae – pl), they are scattered throughout Cobá.
 Carved into them are Mayan hieroglyphics that name rulers and historical events that happened during the period they were created.

-In 1993 epigrapher Linda Schele deciphered the glyphics of Stele 1 showing they contain the entirety of Mayan creation myth, which was a huge find for archeologists and helped to define the complexity of the Mayan Long Calendar.
+In 1993, epigrapher Linda Schele deciphered the glyphics of Stele 1 showing they contain the entirety of the Mayan creation myth, which was a huge find for archeologists and helped to define the complexity of the Mayan Long Calendar.

 “The longest night of the year is the winter solstice, but at the end is the end as well as the beginning.
 I cannot say what is actually going to be happening, but there is going to still happen a lot of things.
 So December 23, 2012, as I said, is not the end.
 There are 120 steps and a sign that says climbing is at your own risk.”

-With that we are free to climb the imposing Nohoch Mul pyramid, which is taller than El Castillo at Chichen Itza.
+With that, we are free to climb the imposing Nohoch Mul pyramid, taller than El Castillo at Chichen Itza.
 The pyramid and surrounding structures were built around the 7th Century, the height of Cobá’s influence in the region.

-My advice for climbing?
 Take your time.
-Something else to make it easier is to face either side, not straight on, and side step your way up and down.
+Something else to make it easier is to face either side, not straight on, and sidestep your way up and down.
 Running the length of the pyramid is an attached rope for people to hold.

 My view revealed no signs of civilization, not even the other structures or Lake Cobá.
-I ponder if this is how it looked during the date inscribed on nearby Stele 30, a date that corresponds to our calendar as November 30, 780 AD.
+Is this how it looked during the date inscribed on nearby Stele 30?
+This date corresponds to our calendar as of November 30, 780 AD.

 “This is the spiritual life force that Mayas measure 13×20 because 260 days is the average time of human gestation, the rainy season, and the regular cycle of corn.
 A period of divine manifestation that gets repeated once every 52 years.
 Fifty-two years is the time that the planets take to be in the same place in the sky.
 The governors of destiny.
 They figured out that the movements of [planets] in the sky match perfectly with climatic changes, seasonal germination, and the growing powers of nature.
 They have a link, a mathematical equation.
-It’s how Maya were able to figure out the cosmos.
+It’s how Maya was able to figure out the cosmos.“

 If You Visit the Cobá Ruins

-Rumors abound that Cobá will end climbing Nohoch Mul because of the dangers and footsteps degrading the structure.
-I am torn to this development.
+My feelings are mixed about this development.
 To see the jungle from the summit is an amazing experience, but with hundreds of people climbing every day, accidents and damage will happen.

-If you wish to climb, get there soon.
+Bottom line?
+If you wish to climb the Coba pyramid, get there soon.
 Wear comfortable walking and bike riding shoes and bring water because it gets hot in the afternoon.
 Sunscreen and a hat are also useful.